xortuna/staticsitegenerator/README.md

 </html>
 ```

-Using load_metadata, the blog posts meta-data variables are ready for our stub to use and display:
+Using load_metadata, the blog posts meta-data variables are loaded and ready for our stub to use and display:

 /_partial/_blogpost_stub.html
 ```HTML